 With growing opportunities in STEM (science, technology, engineering and mathematics), Professor Sushanta Mitra and his team at York University’s Lassonde School of Engineering have partnered with the public and private sector to create learning modules built on Quanser’s trademarked qdex™ app development platform, specifically designed for rich STEM content.
 This project leverages modern mobile-based technology to engage high school students in subject areas they typically find challenging.
-By using cell phone and tablet technology that is native to this generation, Mitra and the partners hope to see better academic success and inspire the students to continue their education in STEM subjects.
+By using a cell phone and tablet technology that is native to this generation, Mitra and the partners hope to see better academic success and inspire the students to continue their education in STEM subjects.

 The content is being created with the help of student developers with key curriculum inputs from teachers at York Region’s St. Robert’s School in Markham.

 “Often we have the best and brightest students coming into our programs from grade 12 but after their first and second year, many are not able to keep up.
-We believe that we’re not providing with them the right tools and mechanisms to make them successful right from high school,” says Mitra.
+We believe that we’re not providing them with the right tools and mechanisms to make them successful right from high school,” says Mitra.
 “The new qdex™ platform is an effective tool for disseminating knowledge to grade 11 and 12 students so they’re prepared when they come to university.
 We believe this is a way to make every student more successful.”

-“We know that even high school students who excel in mathematics can struggle with advanced STEM concepts at the post-secondary level,” says Dr. Tom Corr, OCE's President and CEO.
-“This partnership between York’s Lassonde School of Engineering, St. Robert Catholic High School and Quanser is now creating a personalized experiential learning tool that bridges the gap between high school math and post-secondary STEM using popular devices like smart phones and tablets.”
+“We know that even high school students who excel in mathematics can struggle with advanced STEM concepts at the post-secondary level,” says Dr. Tom Corr, OCE’s President and CEO.
+“This partnership between York’s Lassonde School of Engineering, St. Robert Catholic High School and Quanser is now creating a personalized experiential learning tool that bridges the gap between high school math and post-secondary STEM using popular devices like smartphones and tablets.”

 Together with Quanser’s qdex™ technology, a unique mobile content development platform allows phones and tablets to do advanced engineering-style computing.